 Shogun (Military General) - Japanese Encyclopedia

 It's said that the first shogun in Japan was appointed temporarily, and was one of the four shogun who appear in the Chronicles of Japan.
-This book, known as Nihonshoki in Japanese, is the oldest history book in Japan, and was completed in 720 A.D.
+This book, called Nihonshoki in Japanese, is the oldest history book in Japan, and was completed in 720 A.D.

 The Unique Tokugawa Shogunate

 From 1603, during the Edo Period, Japan was under the control of the Tokugawa Shogun for more than 250 years.
 During this period, the leadership passed from its founder, Tokugawa Ieyasu, to it's final leader Yoshinobu - a succession of 15 leaders in total.
 Tokugawa Ieyasu and his successors are among the best known shogun in Japanese history.

 Tokugawa Ieyasu ended the long period of Warring States and created the Edo shogunate, uniting the country.
 Iemitsu, his third successor, implemented various policies, including national isolation (*1).
 Yoshimune, the eighth Tokugawa shogun, was a wise ruler who was frugal, achieved economic recovery, and advanced government reform.
 He is often made the hero of Japanese period dramas.